Key details

 Rougham Sunflower and Pumpkin Field

-Just north of Junction 45 of the A14,
+Just south of Junction 45 of the A14,

 3 miles east of Bury St Edmunds